leahgarrett/image-management-system/docs/ui-flow.md

 - No favourites
 - No albums
 - No moderation workflow
+- No publish to static HTML
-- Tags will encourage using an existing tag over creating a new one
+- When adding tags will encourage using an existing tag over creating a new one
 - EXIF hidden
-- Publish flow is single-step